 If you’ve ever needed to open a music notation file in a different program, you’ve relied on MusicXML to do it.
-Michael Good invented this now-ubiquitous established format two decades ago, and we find out how it happened.
+Michael Good invented this now-ubiquitous format two decades ago, and we find out how it happened.
+Plus, an update.

 Nicole Jordan, the principal librarian of the Philadelphia Orchestra, makes sure that the right piece of music is with the right person at the right time — and music notation software was crucial in helping her nail the biggest audition of her career.